Breast cancer Q and A

 - Having a defect in the BRCA1 or BRCA2 gene — as discussed, having a defect in these genes increases your risk.

-- Menopause — if you have a late menopause (after 55), you are exposed to oestrogen for longer than other women and have an increased risk of breast cancer.
+- If your first period came before age 12 or you had a late menopause (after 55), you are exposed to oestrogen for longer than other women and have an increased risk of breast cancer.

-- Women whose mothers took the medicine DES (diethylstilboestrol, a synthetic oestrogen that was used to prevent miscarriage from the 1940s through to 1971) during pregnancy have an increased risk of breast cancer.
-(The mothers who took DES have a much smaller increased risk of breast cancer.)
+- Women who took the medicine DES (diethylstilboestrol, a synthetic oestrogen that was used to prevent miscarriage from the 1940s through to 1971) during pregnancy have a slightly increased risk of breast cancer.
+(Daughters of these women have a slightly increased risk of breast cancer after the age of 40.)

-- Having been previously diagnosed with a non-invasive breast condition such as ductal carcinoma in situ (DCIS) or lobular carcinoma in situ (LCIS) increases your breast cancer risk.
+- Having been previously diagnosed with a breast condition such as atypical hyperplasia, ductal carcinoma in situ (DCIS) or lobular carcinoma in situ (LCIS) increases your breast cancer risk.

 Q. Are there risk factors that I may be able to influence?